 Agenda

-Structure Proposal
+Structure Proposal (changes below are from the discussion during the Policy Committee Meeting and were submitted to the Board of Directors for approval)

 Eliminate Sector Reps and in their place:

 Use Google Survey (Forms) as the main communication tool to RC members regarding legislative action.
 Members respond to the Google Survey with their feedback.
 Members indicate sector in form.